 rebuild his swing and his entire approach to hitting.
 The result

-was a swing that would help the San Francisco Giants win the 2010
+was a swing that helped the San Francisco Giants win the 2010

 World Series and that we continue to work to improve.

-isn't the only professional baseball player that I have worked
+isn't the only major league baseball player I have worked

-with.
-At last count, I have one other client in the major
+At last count, I have three other clients in the major leagues,

-leagues, three clients at AAA, two clients at AA, many
+two clients at AAA, one client at AA, and

 trying to get back on the road to the major leagues.
 I have also